Wonderful Indonesia was on my wishlist for many reasons.

 Bollywood has to be India’s most impactful soft power.

-Incidentally, it seems, there is not much travel exchange happening between India and Indonesia.
-Most of us Indians in the group were traveling to Indonesia for the first time and most Indonesians we met had not traveled to India.
+Incidentally, it seems, there is not much travel exchange happening between our countries.
+Most of us Indians in the group were traveling to the country for the first time and most Indonesians we met had not traveled to India.

 I am surprised that there is no direct flight between India and Indonesia.
 It’s time to rectify this.